 Who is at risk?

-Patients who receive a targeted therapy medication to treat their cancer are at risk.
-These medications include trastuzumab (Herceptin) and tyrosine kinase inhibitor (imatinib, dasatinib, nilotinib, ponatinib, trametinib, dabrafenib, sorafenib, cabozantinib, lenvatinib, sunitinib, erlotinib, gefitinib).
-Things that can increase the risk of heart problems with these medications include:
+If you got a targeted therapy medication to treat your cancer, you may be at risk.
+These medications include trastuzumab (Herceptin) and other tyrosine kinase inhibitors (30+ medications are in this category).
+Things that can further increase the risk of heart problems with these medications include: